preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/index.rst

 .. image:: teamwork-65-edit-wizard.png

 Start by selecting type of teamwork to be created and then set available settings.
-For descriptions, see the respective type heading on this page: :doc:`Provisioning templats (6.0) </admin-settings/business-group-settings/provisioning-templates/index>`
+For descriptions, see the respective type heading on this page: :doc:`Provisioning templates </admin-settings/business-group-settings/provisioning-templates/index>`

 Properties
 ------------